Information on Sirhowy forest work

 Removal of larch trees

-From April 2020 work will begin to remove approximately 70 hectares of diseased larch trees from the Sirhowy Valley.
-The trees are infected with phytopthera Ramorum, which is more commonly known as larch disease.
+In April last year, work began to remove approximately 70 hectares of diseased larch trees from the Sirhowy Valley which were infected with phytopthera Ramorum, more commonly known as larch disease.

 In 2013, surveys identified that larch disease was spreading rapidly across forestry in Wales, sparking a nationwide strategy to remove diseased trees to stop it spreading further.